What You Should Know About Motorcycle Accidents

 Although many motorcycle riders are more cautious and skilled than other drivers on the road, they remain at greater risk of injury and death.
 Sadly, the small size of these vehicles makes them less visible and more prone to being involved in catastrophic crashes.

-At the Pack Law Group, our personal injury attorneys understand the unique elements of these crashes, and we will tirelessly fight for the compensation you deserve.
-We understand the enormous physical, emotional and financial pain accident injury victims and their families endure, and we do everything possible to make the legal process smooth and stress-free.
+At the Pack Law Group, our personal injury attorneys in Bedford County, Virginia, understand the unique elements of these crashes, and we will tirelessly fight for the compensation you deserve.
+We understand the enormous physical, emotional and financial pain accident injury victims and their families endure.
+We do everything possible to make the legal process smooth and stress-free.

-- Motorcycles must have headlights, brake lights, a horn and a rearview mirror.
+- A motorcycle must have a headlight, brake lights, a horn and a rearview mirror.

 - If you have a passenger on your bike, your motorcycle must have a seat designed for two people or two seats.

 - You are required to wear eye protection while using your motorcycle.

 - Act to avoid crashes and mitigate possible damages: It may affect your case outcome if you have made efforts to mitigate potential damages, as follows: